• About

 David McCann, who has been doing a superb job as Executive Head Chef since 1994, presents a wonderful selection of luxurious dishes on an à la carte menu, which is also available as a five course table d'hôte menu; separate vegetarian and children's menus are also available.

-The offering is predictably glamorous with great attention to detail in both the sourcing of ingredients and the cooking, and a commitment to the use of Quality Assured produce is highlighted on the menu; although the style is basically classic French some dishes - such as an Assiette of lamb with savoy cabbage, celeriac purée, cucumber, tomato & taggon jus - highlight local ingredients and are more Irish in tone.
+The offering is predictably glamorous with great attention to detail in both the sourcing of ingredients and the cooking, and a commitment to the use of Quality Assured produce is highlighted on the menu; although the style is basically classic French, some dishes - such as an Assiette of lamb with savoy cabbage, celeriac purée, cucumber, tomato & taraggon jus - highlight local ingredients and are more Irish in tone.

 Delicious desserts include a number of variations on classics (with a suggested wine to accompany each one) and there's an excellent range of Irish farmhouse cheeses.

-The wine list - about 250 wines, predominantly French - is under constant review, (house wines from about €27), and Sommelier Ian Scott has a very nice way of gently guiding guests towards the best choices to accompany their meal.
+The wine list - about 250 wines, predominantly French and including plenty of of half bottles and a good selection by the glass - is under constant review, (house wines from about €32), and guests are gently guided towards the best choices to accompany their meal.

 The breakfast menu includes a number of specialities: buttermilk pancakes with lemon & maple syrup, Limerick ham with mushrooms, poached eggs, toast & cheddar cheese are all on offer as well as a well-laden buffet, and the traditional Irish cooked breakfast - and proper toast in a toast rack (more unusual than one might think), with handmade preserves from G's Jams in Abbeyleix to accompany too.